10 Web Apps for Traditional and Online Class for interactive classroom collaboration

 In the year 2018, these are some exciting apps for both the traditional and online classrooms.
 If you have any other apps that we have not included in our list, do comment and share with us.
 It is an exciting year for education, that’s for sure!

-WizIQ is hosting a webinar on Exploring Powerful Free Web Apps for Interactive Classroom Collaboration by Kelly Walsh, Founder EmergingEdTech.com, in on 6th July 2018 @ 12 PM ET.
-Kelly is also Community Administrator for the Flipped Learning Network, and CIO and Faculty of Administration at The College of Westchester in White Plains, NY.
-Be sure to join in to get insights into the latest web applications for interactive classroom collaboration!
+View webinar recording on Exploring Powerful Free Web Apps for Interactive Classroom Collaboration by Kelly Walsh, Founder EmergingEdTech.com, and a Community Administrator for the Flipped Learning Network.
+He is also a CIO and Faculty of Administration at The College of Westchester in White Plains, NY.
+Explore now to get insights into the latest web applications for interactive classroom collaboration!

 https://blog.ed.ted.com/2015/09/19/25-awesome-apps-for-teachers-recommended-by-teachers/ /